Eurus-Holmes/Quantum-Simulator/README.md

 ## how to provide input

-The input is qasm-formatted string, then parse qasm_string to generate circuit operation list, next initialize simulator with num of qubits and run my impletented simulator to execute the operations in order.
+The input is qasm-formatted string, then parse qasm_string to generate circuit operation list, next initialize simulator with num of qubits and run my implemented simulator to execute the operations in order.
 At last, return state_vector list, with a complex number for each of the 2^num_qubits possible amplitudes.

 ## how to run the program